Course

 Description

-involves personal relationships that are occasionally difficult and/or
+complex and involves personal relationships that are occasionally difficult

 success, this course provides: